kostejnv/kostejnv/README.md

-Hey all,
+Hey all 👋,

-I am a student of MFF UK (the Faculty of Mathematics and Physics, Charles University).
+I am a student of MFF UK 🇨🇿🎓🖥️(the Faculty of Mathematics and Physics, Charles University).
 I study the 3rd year of Bachelor degree on General Computer Science.

 I am interested in theoretical computer science at most, especielly: